 It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found.'"
 (Luke 15:1-10, 32)

 Reflecting and Thinking

-Well known stories must be studied more closely.
+Well-known stories must be studied more closely.
 Volumes have been written about the prodigal son.
 The parable was spoken to the Pharisees and teachers of the law.
 Did they get the point?
 Do we?
 Lostness is reversible.
 Lostness is not a perpetual state.
-Lost things can be found-sheep and coins.
-In this parable, the restoration of a lost person requires the involvement of the person-awareness, repentance, decision, action.
+Lost things can be found--sheep and coins.
+In this parable, the restoration of a lost person requires the involvement of the person--awareness, repentance, decision, and action.
 Some who should rejoice when sinners are restored do not rejoice.
-Some family members are cold and hard, demanding and even unforgiving.
+Some family members are cold and hard, demanding, and even unforgiving.
 God and the angels in heaven rejoice when lostness becomes foundness.